 Applicants who have received their secondary or university education in English

-If you have received your secondary or university education in English you still must prove your knowledge of English by submitting one of the test scores listed above (IELTS, PTE Academic or TOEFL).
+If you have received your secondary or university education in English you still must prove your knowledge of English by submitting one of the test scores listed above (IELTS, PTE Academic, TOEFL, C1 or C2).

 - New Zealand